Robert Alan Mowbray Stevenson: Life

-Theory was his element, and about 1881 (in which year he married Louisa, daughter of Theodore Pyrland, esq.) his friends, foremost among them Mr. W. E. Henley, began to urge that he should turn his powers of exposition to practical account.
+Theory was his element, and about 1881 (in which year he married Louisa, daughter of Theodore Pyrland, esq.) his friends, foremost among them William Ernest Henley, began to urge him to turn his powers of exposition to practical account.

 In 1882, he taught a painting-class of undergraduates at Cambridge, in connection with the work of Mr. Sidney Colvin as Slade professor.

 From 1883 to 1889, he contributed much to the Saturday Review as a critic both of painting and music.

 In 1889, he was appointed professor of fine arts at University College, Liverpool, and, resigning that office in 1893, became for six years the regular art critic of the Pall Mall Gazette.

 He was also a contributor to the Magazine of Art and to the Portfolio monographs.

 In the autumn of 1899, his constitution showed signs of breaking up, and he died in his house at Chiswick on 18 April 1900.